 Low functioning autism is a form of autism at the most severe end of the spectrum.
 Individuals who have it often have extensive impairments.
-Many have little or no language skills and many have some level of mental retardation.
+This form of autism can affect both children and adults.

 Understanding Low Functioning Autism